marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

-Traditionally, Internet Exchange Point (IXP) Border Gateway Protocol (BGP) Route Servers (RS) {{-internet-exchange}} serve IPv6 Network Layer Reachability Information (NRLI) with IPv6 next hops, and IPv4 NLRI with IPv4 next hops.
+Traditionally, Internet Exchange Point (IXP) Border Gateway Protocol (BGP) Route Servers (RS) {{-internet-exchange}} serve IPv6 Network Layer Reachability Information (NRLI) with IPv6 next hops, and IPv4 NLRI with IPv4 next hops to the BGP speakers in their peering LAN.
-On the one hand, this dual-stack operation allows both IPv4 and IPv6 supporting BGP speakers in the peering LAN to exchange NLRI with another and the route server.
+On the one hand, this dual-stack operation allows both IPv4 and IPv6 supporting BGP speakers to exchange NLRI with another and the route server.
 On the other hand, this requires them to have next hop addresses of the same Address Familiy (AF) as well.

 With the depletion of available IPv4 address space, solutions have emerged to support forwarding of IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
-In the IXP environment, however, these networks would still need an IPv4 address assigned to allow routing from and to legacy-only networks where IPv6 nexthops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.
+In the IXP environment, however, these networks would still require an IPv4 address to be assigned to allow for routing from and to legacy-only networks where IPv6 nexthops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.

-This document therefore specifies how to extend the ARP Proxy {{-peering-evpn-arp-proxy}}
+This document specifies how to extend the Address Resolution Protocol (ARP) Proxy
-functionality to allow deployment of IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}}, without the need to assign public IPv4 addresses to any of the BGP speakers.
+{{-peering-evpn-arp-proxy}} functionality to allow deployment of IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}}, without the need to assign public IPv4 addresses to any of the BGP speakers.

 This document does not cover IPv6 NLRIs with IPv4 next hops.